ViniBR01/secret-santa/README.md

 - ✅ **Live pool display** - See who's still available and who's been drawn in real-time
 - ✅ **Mobile-friendly** - Beautiful responsive UI optimized for all devices
 - ✅ **Local-only mode** - Works without Pusher configuration for single-device use
+- ✅ **Role-based access control** - Admin and player roles with session management
+- ✅ **Turn locking** - Only the current drawer can make selections (server-side validation)
+- ✅ **Connection tracking** - See which players are online/offline in real-time
+- ✅ **Admin controls** - Skip turns, draw for absent players, and full game management

 ## Getting Started